More Than a Woman (Aaliyah song): Background and composition

 "More Than a Woman" was written by Stephen "Static Major" Garrett and Timothy "Timbaland" Mosley, being produced by the latter.
 Conceived during the recording of Aaliyah, the song was initially produced by Garrett.
 After recording its original version, Garrett kept going back and listening to the song, saying "I can do something bigger and better to it".
 Subsequently, he rewrote the whole song.
 Aaliyah wasn't present at the studio when Garrett recorded the original, so she never heard it.

 NME writer Adam Bychawski said "More Than a Woman" was an "anthemic, 80s-tinged" song.
 It is composed in the key of C Major and is set in time signature of common time with a tempo of 88 beats per minute.
 According to Complex journalist Lauren Nostro it mixes "pop, electro, and a mesmerizing mid tempo hip-hop feel, which allowed Aaliyah's delicate vocals to take the spotlight".
 While, i-D journalist Emily Manning states that the song has a "daring" blend of pop and electronic influences.
-In a review of Aaliyah, Ian Wade from Dotmusic described the song as "Baroque liquid funk", and Jeff Lorenz from Yahoo!
+In a review of Aaliyah, Ian Wade from Dotmusic described the song as "Baroque liquid funk", and Jeff Lorez from Yahoo!
 Music described it as "breezy hip-hop/funk".
 Harrison Brocklehust from The Tab labeled the song as R&B and declared that it was "one of the greatest R&B singles to ever be released".

 Micha Frazer-Carroll from The Independent stated, "Even at her most poppy, 'More Than a Woman' includes smooth and sweet self-harmonisation amid dark, minor-key strings".
 Kelefah Sanneh of The New York Times said the song features an "uncharacteristically dense arrangement of digital strings, synthetic bass and lissome rhythms".
 According to author Tim Footman the songs rhythm is built around "an insistent motif on a Güiro – a Brazilian percussion instrument that's scraped, rather than hit or shaken".
 In addition to implementing a variety of sounds, it also contains an initially uncredited sample from the Egyptian song "Alouli Ansa" by singer Mayada El Hennawy.

 On the song Aaliyah's vocal range spans from G♯_{3} to D♯_{5}, as she "sings breathily and economically" over the songs "grinding electronic backdrop" which also includes "a coda of dirty, squelchy synths".
 She makes "it look deceptively simple the way her understated vocals cut through a glitchy, complex Timbaland beat to take center stage".
 The song "creeps up on you, its charms gradually revealing themselves through Aaliyah's understated delivery".
 Lyrically, she "makes an odd promise to a lover: I'll be more than a woman" while, "professing that she "has everything her man is looking for, silencing his need to look further".